norapic/Impact-of-agricultural-practices-on-soil-health-in-soybean-based-crop-systems/README.md

-This project is meant to showcase a simple dashboard using Python, synthesizing the analysis of different agricultural practices on soil health in soybean-based crop systems across different soil orders.
+This project is meant to showcase a simple dashboard using Python, synthesizing the exploratory analysis of different agricultural practices on soil health in soybean-based crop systems across different soil and regional conditions in the US.

 # Description
 The study from which this project is based on (see Resources) investigates whether management practices are associated with changes in recommended soil health indicators at the 0–15 cm depth in 4 to 50 year soybean cropping system trials across the US.
 A total of **21 experiements** were included in the study across 17 locations in the US.